filecoin-project/lotus/documentation/en/mining-troubleshooting.md

 # Mining Troubleshooting

+## Bellman Lockfile

+The **Bellman** lockfile is created to lock a GPU for a process.
+This bug can occur when this file isn't properly cleaned up:

 ```sh
 mining block failed: computing election proof: github.com/filecoin-project/lotus/miner.(*Miner).mineOne
 ```

 This bug occurs when the storage miner can't acquire the `bellman.lock`.
-To fix it you need to stop the `lotus-storage-miner` and remove `/tmp/bellman.lock`
+To fix it you need to stop the `lotus-storage-miner` and remove `/tmp/bellman.lock`.

 ## Your miner is not ready